 Please ensure you bring your helmet with you to registration, you will not be allowed to register without one so bringing it with you will save a trip back to your car or bike collect it.

 We’ll have free tea and coffee available at the event centre, this is on a self serve/help yourself basis.

 If you’d like to purchase other hot drinks or hot food before or after the ride there is a catering van less than 100 metres from the start/finish point of the ride.
 They are normally open from 8am until 3pm.

 The ride consists of a single 50 mile route starting and finishing at the Evans Cycles Head Office near Gatwick.
-From the start it’s a quick skirt around the edge of the airport before we’re into some quieter country lanes heading through Norwood Hill and Newdigate before onto the main challenge of the day.
-Leith Hill is the highest point in Surrey and the toughest challenge on the Prudential RideLondon-Surrey route with approximately 1.5 miles long with an average gradient of around 7% although ramps up to around 12% in places.
+From the start it’s a quick skirt around the edge of the airport before we’re into some quieter country lanes heading through Norwood Hill and Newdigate then onto the main challenge of the day.
+Leith Hill is the highest point in Surrey and the toughest challenge on the Prudential RideLondon-Surrey route at approximately 1.5 miles long with an average gradient of around 7% (although ramps up to around 12% in places!).

 Prudential RideLondon Training Ride Route – 50 miles/80km with 3,040 feet/925 metres elevation gain.

 Feed stop at Walliswood Village Hall approximately 32 miles/51km.

 After completing the sportive route please head back through the finish timing point.
 If you don’t you won’t register a finish time and will show as a DNF when we publish the rider times.